HaarisIqubal/AlignResume/README.md

 - **Streamlit Display**: Interactive web interface
 - **Downloadable PDF**: User can download the resume from the internet

-## 📄 License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.txt](LICENSE.txt) file for details.

 ## ➕ Support

 For support, bug reports, or feature requests: